-However, under your feet the constant heat is pulling moisture from deeper and deeper down.
+However, under your feet, the constant heat is pulling moisture from deeper and deeper down.
 The drier the soil, the more it shrinks.
-That means, the soil that was once supporting the foundation of your home is no longer doing so.
+That means the soil that was once supporting the foundation of your home is no longer doing so.

 The worst part of soil shrinkage and the steady decline of moisture is that it doesn’t happen evenly.
 There are several factors, such as the amount of sun and the grading of the home’s lot, that impact how quickly moisture is evaporated from the ground.

 When the soil around and under the foundation is dry, your home is no longer supported.
 It then starts to sink in search of support.
-Because the ground doesn’t dry evenly, that sinkage doesn’t happen evenly.
+Because the ground doesn’t dry evenly, that linkage doesn’t happen evenly.
 Corners and sides of your home will sink faster than others leaving your home uneven and potentially facing severe foundation issues.